 The use of accounting information in management decision making is examined.
 Specific topics include cost/volume/profit analysis; product costing systems; use of accounting data in pricing, capital expenditures and product decisions; and planning and control systems, including budgeting and measures of divisional performance.

 Concepts and techniques of planning, implementing and controlling the marketing function are the focus of this in-depth study.
 Monitoring conditions and assessing opportunities, delineating target markets, consumer/buyer research and planning, and strategy procedures are given considerable attention.

 Selected topics in corporate finance are examined through case and seminar approach.
 Major topics include enterprise valuation, risk management strategies using financial derivatives such as options and futures, and international financial management.

 Students can satisfy this requirement by taking one of the following courses.
-Additional courses from the four listed below may be taken as electives.
+Additional courses from the three listed below may be taken as electives.

 This course provides tools for the assessment of performance, analysis of business processes, and evaluation and implementation of process change.
 The course demonstrates the importance of the integration of information systems technology in organizational change processes.
 It introduces database tools for managing and analyzing information and explores the implications of emerging eCommerce, supply chain and cross-functional software applications.

 This course provides an overview of the knowledge, skills and processes associated with project management.
 The course covers project planning, scheduling and controlling, and will provide students with skill building using project management tools, techniques and software.

 This course is designed to provide business students with an understanding of the role management science plays in the decision-making process.
 This course focuses on the development of decision models and their application to management problems.
 The emphasis is on models that are widely used across a wide variety of industries and functional areas, including operations, supply chain management, finance, accounting and marketing.